mehranml/drf-keycloak-auth/README.md

 ```
 ___
 NOTE: This will ignore `DEFAULTS` parameters for hostname, realm and client credentials.
 All other parameters are still shared accross tenancies.
+NOTE2: `KeycloakAuthentication` can still be present as a fallback for simpler cases like local dev.
 ___